 For clarity of expression, algorithm steps may be subdivided into sequential substeps.
 Substeps are indented and may themselves be further divided into indented substeps.
-Outline numbering conventions are used to identify substeps with the first level of substeps labeled with lower case alphabetic characters and the second level of substeps labelled with lower case roman numerals.
+Outline numbering conventions are used to identify substeps with the first level of substeps labelled with lower case alphabetic characters and the second level of substeps labelled with lower case roman numerals.
 If more than three levels are required these rules repeat with the fourth level using numeric labels.
 For example:

 - 1. Top-level step

 - a.
 Substep.

 - b.
 Substep

 - i.
+Subsubstep.ii.
 Subsubstep.

-- ii.
-Subsubstep.
+- Subsubstep.

-- 1. Subsubsubstep
+1. Subsubsubstep a Subsubsubsubstep

-- a.
-Subsubsubstep

-A step or substep may be written as a predicate that conditions its substeps.
+A step or substep may be written as an "if" predicate that conditions its substeps.
 In this case, the substeps are only applied if the predicate is true.
-If a step or substep begins with the word "else" it is a predicate that is the negation of the preceding predicate step at the same level.
+If a step or substep begins with the word "else", it is a predicate that is the negation of the preceding "if" predicate step at the same level.